hypo69/hypo/pytest/gemini - set 3/en/src/webdriver/playwright/pw_executor.rst

 * **Environmental Variables:** If `MODE` is read from an environment variable, the `test_mode_invalid_value` function could be adapted to test with a potentially invalid environment variable.

 This revised solution provides a more comprehensive and appropriate test suite for the given code snippet, adhering to the prompt's requirements.
 Remember to replace the placeholder comments in `test_mode_invalid_value` with the actual code to set the invalid value for `MODE` based on how it's determined in your application.
-Crucially, this demonstrates the *approach* to creating appropriate error cases within a test suite.
+Crucially, this demonStartes the *approach* to creating appropriate error cases within a test suite.